Updated: Jan 14

 No wonder a common response is to reject further lockdowns.
 This response is, however, wrong.
-While there is little point in closing bars at 10pm or having different ‘traffic light’ restrictions in different areas, a new national lockdown is needed as part of a strategy which focuses on test, trace, and quarantine.
-That is the crucial weapon which has worked well in other countries.
+While there is little point in closing bars at 10 pm or having different ‘traffic light’ restrictions in different areas, a new national lockdown is needed as part of a strategy that focuses on test, trace, and quarantine.
+That is the crucial weapon that has worked well in other countries.

 You cannot lockdown society forever, but a new national lockdown of several months could be a crucial instrument to suppress virus transmission while an effective test-and-trace system is built up, social distancing enforced, and mask-wearing made compulsory, not voluntary, in crowded public places.
 Where national lockdowns were rapidly imposed, virus suppression was significantly increased – provided effective test, trace, and quarantine measures were in place.

 It is clearly not enough simply to ask communities and businesses to fall into line when so many have now completely lost confidence in the government handling of the pandemic.
 This mistrust can be overcome only by comprehensive new virus-suppression measures, a massive injection of funds to prevent social collapse, proper democratic control over emergency measures, and mobilisation of public resources (instead of handing contracts to incompetent private-sector profiteers).
 Crucially, any new national lockdown would require financial support to workers, small businesses, and public organisations on a truly massive scale.